OpenNewsLabs/field-guide-security-training-newsroom/drafts/Chapter02-06-Passwords.md

 More notes about harm reduction: Many security experts will recoil at this strategy.
 They're right: password managers are far more secure, but this is a viable backup option for those who can’t or won’t use a purpose-built password manager.

 Participants should take stock of all the points of entry to their email inboxes: are messages stored locally on their phone or laptop?

-### Failure Modes

-We’re addressing a few different scenarios with good password policies.
-These include: non-targeted hacking by spammers and scammers that can still make your life absolutely miserable by cutting off access to infrastructure you rely on like credit cards and email; targeted hacking with a financial goal -- someone wants access to your money and things;
-targeted hacking with a personal goal -- someone wants access to you.
-They know exactly who you are and want to make your life miserable or expose you or use you as a stepping stone to reach another target.

-There’s a good chance that no-one is going to follow all of the advice offered as part of this lesson.
-They’ll make mistakes, and use weak passwords and reuse passwords.
-They won’t consistently use a password manager, and when they do, there’s a chance that they’ll expose themselves to significant risk by losing control of (or access to) their password vault.
-Offering strategies to minimize the effect of that "risk seeking behaviour" is possibly the most valuable advice that can be given to participants.

-Create a hierarchy accounts.
-For example, passwords for really core stuff should be secure, and each should be unique.
-As above, some of those include (but aren’t limited to):

--   Primary email account

--   Your laptop’s password

--   Banking passwords

--   Apple or Google ID connected to a phone

-Secondary things might include:

--   Services where you’ve stored credit card information (eg. retailers, car services, course registration).
-Note that one way to move these logins down the hierarchy is to remove your stored credit card.

--   Mileage accounts

-Even Less important things:

--   Forums and services that don’t have stored credit card information.

-You’re always better off if you don’t re-use passwords, but if you’re going to re-use passwords, you can probably safely use the same password for your neighborhood parents newsletter that you use on a sewing forum.

-Lead a brief brainstorming exercise with participants to come up with different "classes" of accounts where reusing a password might be ok, so that they can think about the different security properties of those accounts in a concrete way.
-Some categories that they might come up with
-are: online shopping, games, discussion forums, commenting accounts on blogs, and so on).

-**Follow Up**
+Will someone who accesses their laptop or phone have access to all of their account information?
+Remind participants that this strategy is good enough for most threat models but won't protect them from police search, for instance.

+##Follow Up
 -   Homework: if you assigned 2FA or password resets as homework, be sure to send everyone a follow up note reminding them to DO IT.

 -   Remind everyone to disable stored passwords and set up the password manager on their secondary computer and on their phone.

 -   Remind everyone to take stock of whether they’re still using their password manager.
 If they are, a week out is a good moment to look at all the other places

-**Recommended Reading**
+## Recommended Reading

-**Links in the news**
+**Password Dumps in the news**

-**Reports on Password Dumps**

 -   <https://www.wired.com/2012/08/apple-amazon-mat-honan-hacking/>
 -   <https://www.buzzfeed.com/blakemontgomery/one-billion-more-yahoo-accounts-have-been-hacked>
 -   <https://www.wired.com/story/yahoo-breach-three-billion-accounts/>
 -   <http://krebsonsecurity.com/2013/10/adobe-breach-impacted-at-least-38-million-users/>
 -   <https://haveibeenpwned.com/>
 -   <http://www.espn.com/mlb/story/_/id/13089501/report-fbi-investigating-st-louis-cardinals-hacking-houston-astros-database>
 -  <https://www.accessnow.org/doubleswitch-attack/>
 -   <https://www.wsj.com/articles/the-man-who-wrote-those-password-rules-has-a-new-tip-n3v-r-m1-d-1502124118>

-Big picture readings